Codecademy/docs/content/kotlin/concepts/data-types/data-types.md

   - 'paths/computer-science'
 ---

-A data type is a classification of types of data that determine the possible values and operations that can be performed on that data.
+**Data types** are a classification of types of data that determine the possible values and operations that can be performed on that data.

 ## Type of Data-Types